pluginpal/strapi-webtools/README.md

 - **Public endpoint** Get your page by path with the `/get` endpoint
 - **Auto slugify** The URLs will automatically be slugified to ensure valid paths

+## ✨ #StrapiPluginWeek

+This plugin was made as an entry to the <a href="https://lu.ma/strapihacks">Strapi Plugin Week</a> hackathon.

+See the <a href="https://www.loom.com/share/5409b9415e3e4b66ad27eab967c393d0">demo video</a>.

 ## ⏳ Installation

 Install the plugin in your Strapi project.